How is Black Hair Different from White Hair - or Other Types, for that Matter?

 Using Heat Protectant & Avoiding Straightening

-Straightening your hair is really out of the option for most black women with hair types 3 and 4, because this heat can contribute to substantial breakage and damage.
+Straightening your hair is really out of the option for most black women with hair types 3 and 4.
+That's because this heat can contribute to substantial breakage and damage.
+If you have this hair texture, you should just work with what you've got - tight curls!

 But even if you aren't straightening your hair, you've likely gotten used to using a heat protectant.
 This will help maintain your curl pattern and prevent heat damage causing you to lose any more hair than you should naturally.